botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 ### dbDelMultiple

-This function allows you to delete multiple entries in one go, making `dbDel` spam no longer necessary.
+This function allows you to delete multiple entries in one go, instead of one at a time with `dbDel`.
 Its syntax is a little more intricate than other functions:

 ```go